snyk/driftctl/doc/cmd/scan/iac_source.md

 ### S3

-driftctl needs read-only access so you could use the policy below to ensure minimal access to your state file
+driftctl needs read-only access so you could use the policy below to ensure minimal access to your state file or use the terraform file in the [readonly.tf](readonly.tf/) folder.

 ```json
 {